 Nichole Dugan is a C# developer working for the state of Iowa in the Department of Transportation.
 She has been working with driver’s license issuance since 2007 and has helped with the facial recognition program in the state of Iowa.
 She has also worked with vendors for the state of Iowa implementing self-service kiosks for the state, and recently has worked with a vendor to interface with the state of Iowa’s system of record for the mobile driver’s license project.

 Brian Schulte is a software engineer for General Dynamics Mission Systems.
-He has experience in C++ and JAVA.
+He has experience in C++ and Java.
 In addition to his programming skills, Brian has a minor in Math and strong skills and experience in developing algorithms.
-Brian’s experience in systems engineering will also help with managing the project, project requirements and system testing.
+Brian’s experience in systems engineering has also helped with managing the project, project requirements and system testing.